In loving memory of my Canon Rebel T5, which met an early end at the hands of the world’s largest waterfall.

 The walk through the rainforest was pleasant.
 We saw some beautiful flowers and a crazy bug that looked like a hornet, but about three times the size.
 Back at the entrance to the park, a little vervet monkey was eating a banana peel.
 I never thought of myself es much of a monkey lover until my encounter with a curious squirrel monkey in the Peruvian Amazon, but now I think they’re delightful so I was excited to be so close to one.

 The monkey ran off with its banana peel, and we reconnected with Caleb who regaled us with his experience at the gorge swing.
 Then we made a quick stop at the nearby market to buy some souvenirs before our bus picked us up.
 Our next destination was the bridge to Zambia.
 It was here that I discovered that my camera had sustained water damage.
 We walked onto the bridge and I snapped a few photos of a stormy sunset, but then my camera flashed me a “change battery pack” warning.
 My battery was fully charged so I knew something was up.
 I knew it must be water damage, but I was surprised because I had been careful about keeping my equipment dry, and had not noticed a significant amount of water getting to the camera body.
-I packed the camera away and not to worry too much (not my strong suit) as we crossed the bridge.
+I packed the camera away and tried not to worry too much (not my strong suit) as we crossed the bridge.

 We wanted to cross all the way into Zambia and get our passports stamped, so we started to walk towards no man’s land, a section of road in between the two countries that belongs to neither.
 No man’s land was filled with large semi trucks moving between Zimbabwe and Zambia, and we had to walk between moving trucks as there was no reliable sidewalk.
 I was starting to get that creeping feeling of doubt that overtakes you when you begin to realize something is perhaps a worse idea than you initially anticipated.
 Along the way I had managed to pick up a vendor who was intent on selling me some painted wooden bowls.
 Vince asked the man if he would be willing to escort us to the passport control office and back, and we agreed to buy some of his wares in exchange.
 The man led us through the maze of trucks all the way over to Zambia, where we found out we could not get our passports stamped because we had neglected to get the Zimbabwean exit stamp on our way over.
-We turn around and trudged back through no man’s land in the quickening darkness.
+We turned around and trudged back through no man’s land in the quickening darkness.
 I made good on my promise and bought two bowls and a small wooden elephant, and thanked the man for escorting us through no man’s land.